 Irbid Jordan Travel Guide

 Winter (December-February): Cool, damp weather prevails.
-Average high temperatures range from 12°C to FIFTEEN degrees celsius (54°F to 59°F), with nighttime lows between 5°C to 7°C (41°F to 45°F).
+Average high temperatures range from 12°C to 15 degrees celsius (54°F to 59°F), with nighttime lows between 5°C to 7°C (41°F to 45°F).
 Rainfall is common, and occasional snowfall occurs, especially in January or February.
-Moisture in the air is more than in summer.
+Humidity is higher than in summer.

 Summer months (June-August) regularly feature intense heat.
-Stay hydrated, wear light clothing, and seek shade in the middle of the day day (commonly 12 PM to 4 PM).
+Stay hydrated, wear light clothing, and seek shade during the hottest parts of the day (commonly 12 PM to 4 PM).
 Winter months (December-February) bring rain and cooler temperatures.
 Dress in warm, waterproof clothing.
-Rapid flooding sometimes occur in wadis (valleys) during heavy downpours, especially in rural areas, so look at the local weather if planning excursions outside the city.
+Sudden floods sometimes occur in wadis (valleys) during heavy downpours, particularly in the countryside, so check local weather forecasts if planning excursions outside the city.
 Jordan does not experience monsoon seasons or hurricanes.

-Spring and autumn offer the most comfortable temperatures for extended exploration of open-air sites like Umm Qais, Pella, and Jerash.
+Spring and autumn provide the most pleasant weather for extended exploration of open-air sites like Umm Qais, Pella, and Jerash.
 For city walks and heritage activities, spring, autumn, and cooler winter days are suitable.
-Hiking in Ajloun Forest Reserve is best in during spring for green landscapes or autumn for pleasant temperatures.
-Spring and late autumn are ideal for visiting the Jordan Valley, avoiding summer heat or winter rains.
+Hiking in Ajloun Forest Reserve is best in in the spring for green landscapes or autumn for pleasant temperatures.
+Spring and late autumn are ideal for visiting the Jordan Valley, avoiding summer warmth or winter rains.

 June-August